waawawewa/zoom/README.md

 THE FOLDER NAMED zoom MUST BE DOWNLOADED IN YOUR DESKTOP NOW

+or else just download the zip file and follow the below instructions

 COPY THIS FOLDER INTO YOUR D DRIVE (VERY IMPORTANT)

 IF YOU DO NOT HAVE A D DRIVE ON YOUR COMPUTER, YOU WILL HAVE TO COPY IT TO C DRIVE AND FOLLOW THIS TUTORIAL